 - Sprinkle crispy chickpeas on immediately prior to serving.

-- This salad will keep for 3-4 days covered in the fridge, in an airtight container.
+- This salad will keep for 3-4 days in the fridge, in an airtight container.
 Add chickpeas right before serving.